Kernel quadrature with randomly pivoted Cholesky: Related work

 The literature on probabilistic and kernel approaches to quadrature is vast, so any short summary is necessarily incomplete.
 Here, we briefly summarize some of the most prominent kernel quadrature methods, highlighting limitations that we address with our \RPCholesky approach.
 We refer the reader to \cite[Tab.~1]{PWKQ} for a helpful comparison of many of the below-discussed methods.

 \paragraph{Herding.} Kernel herding schemes \cite{CWS10,bach_herd,TsujiTanakaPokutta2022,FD12} iteratively select quadrature nodes using a greedy approach.
 These methods face two limitations.
 First, they require the solution of a (typically) nonconvex global optimization problem at every step, which may be computationally costly.
 Second, these methods exhibit slow $\order(1/n)$ quadrature error rates \cite[Prop.~4]{CWS10} (or even slower \cite{Dun80}).
-Closely related to kernel herding is sequential Bayesian quadrature \cite{FD12}.
+Optimally weighted herding is known as sequential Bayesian quadrature \cite{FD12}.

-\paragraph{Thinning.} Thinning methods \cite{DM21,DM22,SDM22} try to select $n$ good quadrature nodes as a subset of a larger set of $N\gg n$ candidate nodes drawn from a simple distribution.
+\paragraph{Thinning.} Thinning methods \cite{DM21,DM22,SDM22} try to select $n$ good quadrature nodes from a larger set of $N\gg n$ candidate nodes drawn from a simple distribution.
 While these methods have other desirable theoretical properties, they do not benefit from spectral accuracy.

 \paragraph{Leverage scores and projection DPPs.} With optimal weights (\cref{sec:kq}), quadrature with nodes sampled using a projection determintal point process (DPP) \cite{BBC19a} (see also \cite{GBV19,Bardenet2016MonteCW, Bel21}) or iid from the (ridge) leverage score distribution \cite{bach_lever} achieve spectral accuracy.
-However, known efficient sampling algorithms require access to the Mercer decomposition \cref{eq:mercer}, limiting the applicability of these schemes to simple spaces $\set{X}$, measures $\mu$, and kernels $k$ where the decomposition is known analytically.
+However, known efficient sampling algorithms require access to the Mercer decomposition \cref{eq:mercer}, limiting the applicability of these schemes to simple spaces $\set{X}$, measures $\mu$, and kernels $k$, where the decomposition is known analytically.